 With a radar level transmitter, microwaves are transmitted by the antenna system of the radar sensor to the measured product, reflected by the product surface, and received back by the antenna system.
 The time from emission to reception of the signals is proportional to the level in the vessel.

 What are the advantages?

-Non-contact level measurement with radar is characterized by a particularly high measurement accuracy.
-The measurement is affected neither by fluctuating product properties nor by changing process conditions such as temperature, pressure or intense dust generation.
-Above all, user-friendly adjustment without vessel filling and emptying saves time.
+Non-contact level measurement with radar is characterized by particularly high measurement accuracy.
+The measurement is affected neither by fluctuating product properties nor by changing process conditions such as temperature, pressure, or intense dust generation.
+Above all, user-friendly adjustment without vessel filling and emptying save time.

 Non-contacting radar technology is the choice for tanks with moving objects and temperatures and pressures.
 It is also unaffected by media density.
 As a result, all of this significantly reduces maintenance needs.

 Non-contacting radar is based on microwave technology which detects only surfaces that reflect energy.
 Hence, in a measurement situation, temperature variations, dust or pressure changes do not affect accuracy.

 The device measures the time it takes for microwaves to leave the transmitter, reflect on the media, and return back.
 In all cases, due to that, the level is directly proportional to the time of flight.